 4. Webnovel.com

 Webnovel.com – Webnovel is a Chinese-owned publishing platform.
-They brand themselves as >>>Webnovel is a global online reading platform for all kinds of marvelous novels and comics.
-It daily updates serialized content, dedicating to micro-transactions and in-game-purchase mode, defining new trends in the online publishing industry.
-They mostly publish stories translated to English from Chinese or Korean.
-However, they do offer a platform named Inkstone that allows you to share your work chapter by chapter.
+They brand themselves as >>>Webnovel a global online reading platform for all kinds of marvelous novels and comics.
+It updates serialized content daily, dedicated to micro-transactions and in-game-purchase mode, defining new trends in the online publishing industry.
+They mostly publish stories translated into English from Chinese or Korean.
+However, they offer a platform named Inkstone that allows you to share your work chapter by chapter.
 Webnovel’s author platform takes a bit of work to understand.
-Their library of stories is full of Chinese/Korean translated works.
-If you do decide to delve into this platform, you may choose to create the same types of stories or create your own brand.
+Their library of stories is full of translated Chinese/Korean works.
+If you decide to delve into this platform, you may create the same types of stories or create your own brand.
 Either way, it’s a great way to introduce your work to new readers.
 My only tip would be to read more about Webnovel before you decide to publish.
 Read more about them.

 5. .
 Dreame Stories – starywriting.com